geomesa/geomesa.github.io/_posts/2015-05-05-geomesa-deployment.md

 In addition to our GeoServer plugin, you will also need to install the WPS plugin to your GeoServer instance.
 The [WPS Plugin](http://docs.geoserver.org/stable/en/user/extensions/wps/install.html) must also match the version of GeoServer instance.

-Copy the the `geomesa-plugin-accumulo1.5-{{ site.stableVersion }}-geoserver-plugin.jar` jar file from the GeoMesa directory you built into your GeoServer's library directory.
+Copy the the `geomesa-plugin-{{ site.stableVersion }}-geoserver-plugin.jar` jar file from the GeoMesa dist directory into your GeoServer's library directory.

 If you are using tomcat:

 {% highlight bash %}
-cp geomesa/geomesa-plugin/target/geomesa-plugin-accumulo1.5-{{ site.stableVersion }}-geoserver-plugin.jar /path/to/tomcat/webapps/geoserver/WEB-INF/lib/
+cp $GEOMESA_HOME/dist/geomesa-plugin-{{ site.stableVersion }}-geoserver-plugin.jar /path/to/tomcat/webapps/geoserver/WEB-INF/lib/
 {% endhighlight %}

 If you are using GeoServer's built in Jetty web server:

 {% highlight bash %}
-cp geomesa/geomesa-plugin/target/geomesa-plugin-accumulo1.5-{{ site.stableVersion }}-geoserver-plugin.jar ~/dev/geoserver-2.5.2/webapps/geoserver/WEB-INF/lib/
+cp $GEOMESA_HOME/dist/geomesa-plugin-{{ site.stableVersion }}-geoserver-plugin.jar ~/dev/geoserver-2.5.2/webapps/geoserver/WEB-INF/lib/
 {% endhighlight %}

 #### ADDITIONAL DEPENDENCIES